Chase Merchant Services Review (Formerly Chase Paymentech)

-Chase Merchant Services has recently migrated the content from their old Chase Paymentech website to a new site.
+Chase Merchant Services has recently migrated the content from the old Chase Paymentech website to a new site.
 Unfortunately, a lot of older information has disappeared in the process.
 The new site has far fewer specific disclosures than the old one.
-We’re hopeful that eventually, all the useful content from the old site will find its way onto the new one.
+We’re hopeful that, eventually, all the useful content from the old site will find its way onto the new one.

 Customer Service & Technical Support

 When you deal with a company as large as Chase, you probably won’t get the same level of support you would from a small-time processor.
-It’s just a tradeoff that you have to make to get lower rates and a larger infrastructure.
+It’s just a tradeoff that you have to make to get lower rates and more extensive infrastructure.

 We also note that many of the complaints against Chase allege poor or indifferent customer service.
-While we’re always concerned about any allegation of inadequate performance or lack of professionalism on the part of a company’s customer service representatives, Chase’s remarkably low complaint volume relative to their size suggests that most customers have a positive experience when dealing with customer support.
-You probably improve your chances of having a positive experience with customer service if you contact them during regular business hours.
+While we’re always concerned about allegations of inadequate performance or lack of professionalism on the part of a company’s customer service representatives, Chase’s remarkably low complaint volume relative to its size suggests that most customers have a positive experience when dealing with customer support.
+You’ll probably improve your chances of having a positive experience with customer service if you contact them during regular business hours.

 Negative Reviews & Complaints

-Chase Merchant Services is not accredited by the BBB and currently has a “Not Rated” designation.
-They have a separate profile on the BBB website (which is still listed as Chase Paymentech) from that of their parent company, JP Morgan Chase & Co.
-Their BBB profile currently includes 35 complaints filed within the last three years, with 27 of those complaints being filed within the last twelve months.
-Out of 17 reviews posted by customers, there were fourteen 1-star reviews, one 2-star review, one 4-star review, and one 5-star review.
+Chase Merchant Services is not accredited by the BBB and currently has a B- rating.
+The company has a separate profile on the BBB website (which is still listed as Chase Paymentech) from that of its parent company, JP Morgan Chase & Co.
+Chase’s BBB profile currently includes 36 complaints filed within the last three years, with 15 of those complaints being filed within the previous twelve months.
+Out of 18 reviews posted by customers, there were fifteen 1-star reviews, one 2-star review, one 4-star review, and one 5-star review.

 These numbers are more or less equal to the number of complaints we found during previous review updates, with no noticeable upward or downward trend.
 For a company that serves around 480,000 merchants, this is a remarkably clean record.

-The company also has five complaints on Ripoff Report, with an additional 28 complaints on that site under the old Chase Paymentech name.
-Again, this is a remarkably low number of complaints for a company of this size.
+The company also has five complaints on Ripoff Report, with an additional 29 complaints on that site under the old Chase Paymentech name.
+Again, this is a remarkably low number of complaints about a company of this size.
 Many of these complaints are actually filed against sub-ISOs that are reselling Chase’s services.